 If a Winding Up Petition is threatened or brought against your business, you are strongly advised to seek immediate legal advice.
 Most winding up petitions are brought by HMRC against businesses who cannot pay their PAYE, VAT, Corporation Tax and Wrongdoing Penalties

 This can be a frightening prospect for any business.
 Our advice is don’t give up.
 At Altion Law we are experienced negotiators who will fight your corner and take the stress out of your situation.
 Our Litigation lawyers have a proven track record of negotiating mutually agreeable deals with creditors, including HMRC.

-For specialist legal advice and support from our experienced insolvency solicitor, please contact Us on 10908 414990 or by using the form below.
+Visit our Insolvency page for more information or for specialist legal advice and support from our experienced insolvency solicitor, please contact us on 0908 414990 or by using the form below.

 If a company becomes insolvent and goes into liquidation, a director may be deemed personally liable for ‘wrongful trading’.

 This happens if it can be shown that, at some time before winding up proceedings began, they knew (or should have known) that there was no reasonable prospect of the company avoiding insolvent liquidation.
 In these circumstances a court can order the directors to make a contribution to the company’s assets.

 The only defence to wrongful trading is if you can show that you took every action possible to minimise the potential loss to the company’s creditors.
 This makes it essential that as a director you have properly documented all the steps when your company faces the threat of insolvency.
 We have experience of representing directors when their interests are different from the company, or where proceedings have been threatened or taken against them personally.